aeternity/aepp-sdk-js/docs/guides/address-length.md

 leading zeroes.

-Building an aepp you may need to know the range of possible address lengths to validate an user-provided addresses (though better to use [isAddressValid]) or for designs of address-related components.
+Building an aepp you may need to know the range of possible address lengths to validate an user-provided addresses (though better to use [isEncoded]) or for designs of address-related components.
 Doing manual tests you may conclude that account address length is between 52 and 53 chars, but it is not correct.